SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    "which of the two properties in the reference cycle should be marked as weak or unowned?"

+..
+TODO: mention the fact that unowned references don't have to perform checks.
+   Don't describe it in terms of speed;
+   rather, note that the extra checks don't need to be performed.

 .. _AutomaticReferenceCounting_WeakReferencesBetweenClassInstances:

 Weak References